Xia Jia

-Wang Yao (王瑶 (Wáng Yáo); born 4 June 1984), known by the pen name Xia Jia (夏笳 (Xià Jiā)), is a Chinese science-fiction and fantasy writer.
+Wang Yao (王瑶 (Wáng Yáo); born 2 June 1984), known by the pen name Xia Jia (夏笳 (Xià Jiā)), is a Chinese science fiction and fantasy writer.
 After receiving her Ph.D. in comparative literature and world literature at Department of Chinese, Peking University in 2014, she is currently a lecturer of Chinese literature at Xi'an Jiaotong University.

-Xia Jia's short fiction works have won five Galaxy Awards for Chinese Science Fiction, six Nebula Awards for Science Fiction and Fantasy in Chinese.
+Xia Jia's short fiction works have won eight Galaxy Awards for Chinese Science Fiction, six Nebula Awards for Science Fiction and Fantasy in Chinese.
 One of her short stories received honorable mention for 2013 Science Fiction & Fantasy Translation Awards.
-Her stories have been published in Nature, Clarkesworld, Year's Best SF, SF Magazine as well as influential Chinese Sci-Fi magazine Science Fiction World.
-Besides those written in Chinese and English, her works have been translated into Czech, German, Italian, Japanese and Polish.
+Her stories have been published in Nature, Clarkesworld Magazine, Year's Best SF, SF Magazine as well as influential Chinese sci-fi magazine Science Fiction World.
+Besides those written in Chinese and English, her works have been translated into Czech, French, German, Italian, Japanese and Polish.

 Biography and notable works

 Xia Jia entered School of Physics, Peking University in 2002.
 As an undergraduate, Xia Jia majored in Atmospheric Sciences.
 She then entered the Film Studies Program at the Communication University of China, where she completed her Master's thesis: "A Study on Female Figures in Science Fiction Films".
 Recently, she obtained a Ph.D. in Comparative Literature and World Literature at Peking University, with "Chinese Science Fiction and Its Cultural Politics Since 1990" as the topic of her dissertation.
-She now teaches at School of Humanities and Social Sciences, Xi'an Jiaotong University.
+She now teaches at the School of Humanities and Social Sciences, Xi'an Jiaotong University.

 During her collegiate life she began to write science fiction works and took part in student clubs for science fiction and fantasy fans.
 Her short stories have attracted critical acclaim from the outset, beginning with her early Chinese Galaxy Award recipient "Guan Yaojing de Pingzi" 关妖精的瓶子 (April 2004 Science Fiction World trans Linda Rui Feng as "The Demon-Enslaving Flask" November 2012 Renditions).
-A work of Fabulation, in which the Scientist James Clerk Maxwell (1831–1879) is offered a Faustian challenge by a literal demon, its selection was attended by a spat among critics as to whether it could be called sf at all.
-The story is mired so deeply in anecdotes from the history of science, and literal interpretations of famous thought experiments, that it requires copious footnotes to explain its own jokes (infodump).
-This, however, seems very much in keeping with the classical, didactic tradition in Chinese sf, creating a story whose fantasy elements are mere vectors to convey information about the life and work of icon figures such as Archimedes, Albert Einstein, Erwin Schrödinger and Maxwell himself.
+A work of fabulation, in which the scientist James Clerk Maxwell (1831–1879) is offered a Faustian challenge by a literal demon, its selection was attended by a spat among critics as to whether it could be called science fiction at all.
+The story is mired so deeply in anecdotes from the history of science, and literal interpretations of famous thought experiments, that it requires copious footnotes to explain its own jokes.
+This, however, seems very much in keeping with the classical, didactic tradition in Chinese science fiction, creating a story whose fantasy elements are mere vectors to convey information about the life and work of icon figures such as Archimedes, Albert Einstein, Erwin Schrödinger and Maxwell himself.